hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Is it bug, or, more probably, intentional change?
 If intentional, is there some other way to get previous behavior?
 And then help should also reflect the change.

 [13:54:51](#2hbtsWvAHcdguta5RC9jD-WtQ7CwbVzptINyPG6aU84) <hiiamboris (NOT THIS ONE)>:
-Better ask on TG Ì†ΩÌ∏â
+Better ask on TG üòâ

 [13:54:58](#Q8WI98M1ldgxhA_hxWDZrwwZYPfVAIvDZeT3bXBc4Cw) <hiiamboris (NOT THIS ONE)>:
 Tests were commented out https://github.com/red/red/commit/3bf08791f0208761c0a93acca21b8f96c558890c